-In planning and performing our audit of the financial statements, we considered the Alternative Educational Academy of losco County's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Alternative Educational Academy of losco County's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Alternative Educational Academy of losco County's internal control.
+In planning and performing our audit of the financial statements, we considered the Alternative Educational Academy of Iosco County's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Alternative Educational Academy of Iosco County's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the Alternative Educational Academy of Iosco County's internal control.

 Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-However, as discussed below, we identified certain deficiencies in internal control that we consider to be material weaknesses and significant deficiencies.
+However, as discussed below, we identified one deficiency in internal control that we consider to be a material weakness.